Emergency Solar Management

 Systems participating in Emergency Solar Management will be tested for compliance.
 This will involve running short trials for participating systems, where possible at times of low solar production and household energy use to minimise the impact on consumers.

-Applications made prior to 14 February 2022, and installed before 14 March 2022 do not need to comply with Emergency Solar Management requirements.
-Western Power will be updating its website portal on 14-15 February 2022 to accommodate the changes - applications under the new requirements can be submitted through the portal from 16 February 2022.
+Applications made before 14 February 2022, and installed before 14 March 2022 do not need to comply with Emergency Solar Management requirements.
+Western Power will be updating its website portal on 14-15 February 2022 to accommodate the changes.
+Applications under the new requirements can be submitted through the portal from 16 February 2022.

 Other information for consumers is available.